herclogon/mov2gif/README.md

-# Script to convert video file -> animated gif
+# Script which convert video file to animated gif

 ## Installation